hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/04_THE_SCHOOL_AND_THE_COLLEGE.md

 outside the body and thus divert his energies in a different channel.

-When, however, the struggles and cares of estabHsh- ment and organisation were over, some members began to long for more and began to talk of the growing needs of their families.
+When, however, the struggles and cares of establish- ment and organisation were over, some members began to long for more and began to talk of the growing needs of their families.
 The cry was catching and when the